The Surprising Thing About Chemotherapy

 Photo by Owen Beard on Unsplash

-My nails separated from the nail beds, leaving it jagged and hard to clean underneath.
+My nails separated from the nail beds, leaving it jagged, and hard to clean underneath.
 I had insomnia for months, I couldn’t sleep for hours at a time.
-I eventually got hooked on jigsaw puzzles since it was the only thing I could do at night in an open loft style home and not wake up K.
+I eventually got hooked on jigsaw puzzles since it was the only thing I could do at night in an open loft style home and not wake up my live-in partner.

 I normally run cold, but the hot flashes got me out of my dinner seat to go outside for cool air.
-I had extreme fatigue that would leave me useless most days, sometimes it lasted all day in 2-3 hour chunks.
-(7/1/2020 I still deal with this).
+I had extreme fatigue that would leave me useless most days, which sometimes it lasted all day in 2-3 hour chunks.
+(Update: I still deal with this in 2024).

 Food could sometimes taste weird leaving a metallic after-taste.
-Sometimes it was unbearable spicy when there was actually no hot spices at all.
-I remember having dinner with my mom who is ultra-sensitive to hot foods, she didn’t taste anything and I couldn’t finish my food.
+Sometimes, it felt unbearably spicy when there was actually no hot spices at all.
+I remember having dinner with my mom who is ultra-sensitive to spicy foods, she didn’t taste anything, but I couldn’t finish my food.

 I’d wake up groggy every morning and a bathroom trip was sketchy because I had to pass by the staircase.
-My joints were achy and that made it hard to go up and down the stairs.
-In the morning, I would walk down stiff while gripping the hand rail.
+My joints were achy, making it hard to go up and down the stairs.
+In the morning, I would walk down stiffly, gripping the handrail.

-I had sharp stabbing pain in my left breast where the big tumor was.
+I had sharp, stabbing pain in my left breast where the large tumor was (at its largest, it was the size of a tennis ball).
 Being on pain meds meant feeling unfocused and out of it for hours.
-And being on pain meds is risky with a staircase with no railing.
-K had one installed because I would walk like a one year old after getting up from bed.
+Taking pain meds is risky with a staircase that has no railing.
+K had one installed because I would walk like a one-year-old after getting up from bed.

 Pain from the tumor would wake me up in tears.
 I’m not a big fan of prescription medication, but I was popping pain killers regularly.
-Eventually, I found that a hot bath is one of the most effective form of relief from pain.
+Eventually, I found that a hot bath is one of the most immediate form of relief from pain.
+The second I touched the hot water, I felt relief.
 A heating pad was also comforting.
 Sometimes I would try all of those things one after the other.

-So after five months, the combination of Herceptin, Perjeta and Taxotere didn’t work.
+So after five months, the combination of Herceptin, Perjeta, and Taxotere still didn’t work.
 I had gotten over that huge hurdle to overcome my fear, I went through with the infusions and it didn’t work!

 During the next visit, my oncologist tells me he consulted another doctor at a medical conference, who suggested I try a different kind of chemo called TDM1 / Kadcyla.
 My immediately thought was “F*** that”.
 But the agreeable, polite Asian female in me said, “No, that’s not really something I want to do again.”
 I got a second opinion on this and she agreed with my oncologist’s recommendation.
 At that point, she was the sixth doctor I’d seen since getting diagnosed.

-Once again, I rallied and pumped myself up for it; another trial of chemo.
-Once again, I mentally prepared and told myself it could work, to give it a chance and to release my uncertainty.
+Once again, I rallied and pumped myself up for another trial of chemo.
+Once again, I mentally prepared and told myself it could work, to give it a chance, and to release my uncertainty.
 I surrendered.
-Once again, I meditated, turned to Belleruth Naparstek’s CD on chemotherapy, journaled and talked it out with close friends and family.
+Once again, I meditated, turned to Belleruth Naparstek’s CD on chemotherapy, journaled, and talked it out with close friends and family.
 I even did tapping called EFT, Emotional Freedom Technique.
 I still do it now.

-And Kadcyla didn’t cause hair loss or any of the other side effects.
-Fatigue is still a major challenge but I’m hoping it was from the first round of Herceptin, Perjeta and Taxotere.
+Kadcyla (ado-trastuzumab emtansine) or T-DM1 didn’t cause hair loss or any of the other side effects.
+Fatigue is still a major challenge but I was hoping it was from the first rounds of Herceptin, Perjeta, and Taxotere.

 After each infusion, I would need a ride home and sleep the whole way.
 I’d also sleep the whole way there, during chemotherapy and still fall asleep at bedtime.
 After months and months, I gained enough energy back to finally drive myself.